 What a productive past 24 hours we’ve had!
 Yesterday, we changed our flight from Nelspruit/Mpumalanga/Kruger to Phoenix to Tampa, Florida, on January 23, 2022, the day we will have to leave South Africa.
 There were no charges or penalties, and as a matter of fact, we ended up with a credit with Delta Airlines for around US $250, ZAR 3726 that we’ll use sometime in the future.

 As it turns out, we’re planning to spend time with friends Karen and Rich in Apollo Beach and then take off and visit many friends we have that have full-time or winter homes nearby.
 We’ve contacted some of those friends already and have received enthusiastic responses.
 Most have offered that we stay with them, but we’ll see how that all rolls out.
-We don’t expect to be invited to stay and are fully prepared to stay in nearby hotels.
+We don’t expect to be invited to visit and are fully prepared to stay in nearby hotels.

 This will be a real “road trip” for us, something we haven’t done much of during our almost nine years of world travel.
 On this occasion, with stops for a day or two, it won’t be constant driving.
 Tom just booked a car in Florida for 74 days at the cost of US $3638.68, ZAR 54409, which averages to about US $49, ZAR 733 per day.
 (Here in South Africa, we pay about 70% less for a similar car with no mileage restrictions).